 The HTML part makes sense.

 I don't see much value in the longer-than-the-textbox part, since you can be longer than the preview window as well.
 Either you understand the convention of scrolling, or you don't.

 I just want to understand what's expected here, and what features are found valuable, before I go implementing anything.
 I can imagine about a hundred different ways to do this, and I want to pick the one that is right for the desires of the community.

-#8 Updated by Boone Gorges over 7 years ago
+#8 Updated by Boone Gorges about 8 years ago

 - Status changed from Reporter Feedback to Assigned

 - Assignee changed from Boone Gorges to Raymond Hoh

 - Target version changed from 1.4 to 1.6

 I don't want to sink a lot of time into this for the current implementation of bbPress in BP.
 Within the next few months, a full-fledged bbPress 2.0 integration will be available; our efforts should go toward that instead.
 (It will be easier there too - we can take advantage of post_status = draft, for instance, like WP post previews do.)
 Ray, assigning to you for the moment, as I anticipate that you'll be taking the lead on other forum-related improvements.

 #9 Updated by Boone Gorges almost 8 years ago